 What is ISO 13485 sterilization requirement?
-One of the must-haves for medical device industries is to have an established set up for sterilization of medical devices being used.
+One of the must-haves for medical device industries is to have an established set up for sterilization of medical devices.
 Improper sterilization can become life-threatening for patients as it may result in the transfer of pathogens between contaminated and non-contaminated locations.
 Improper sterilization can lead to infection after surgery, making it much more dangerous to undergo an operation.

-Medical devices can be described as an instrument, apparatus, machine or an implant that is intended to be used in diagnosis, prevention or treatment of any disease or to be used in any other medical condition as prescribed by the physician.
+A medical device can be described as an instrument, apparatus, machine, or implant that is intended to be used to diagnose, prevent, or treat any disease or be used in any other condition prescribed by the physician.

 Definition of ISO 13485 Sterilization requirements

 Many medical devices and surgical instruments are often used more than once during numerous surgeries and occasionally with several patients.
-To limit the transfer of bacteria from one person to another person, it is essential to sterilize the surgical instruments after they are used in any surgery to avoid contamination by micro-organisms.
-Numerous methods are being used to sterilize medical surgical instruments, which includes:
+To limit the transfer of pathogens from one person to another, it is essential to sterilize the surgical instruments after being used in any surgery to avoid contamination by micro-organisms.
+Numerous methods have been used to sterilize medical surgical instruments, including:

 - Autoclaving radiation